 - a) The Chief Executive Officer must determine the most appropriate time and date for the election of the Mayor, except that the election of the Mayor must be held in accordance with any provisions contained in the Act and these Governance Rules. - b) At the meeting to elect the Mayor, Council must first resolve if the term of the Mayor is to be 1 or 2 years. - c) The order of business at the Council meeting to elect the Mayor is to be determined by the Chief Executive Officer.
-In the absence of any changes directed by the Chief Executive Officer, the default order of business will be: - i) Opening and Acknowledgement of Country;
+In the absence of any changes directed by the Chief Executive Officer, the default order of business will be: - Opening and Acknowledgement of Country;

-- ii) Apologies; - iii) Election report (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - iv) Oath of office (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - v) Councillor Code of Conduct (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - vi) Appointment of Temporary Chairperson; - vii) Term of the Mayor and determination of the position of Deputy Mayor; - viii) Election of the Mayor; - ix) Presentation and commencement speech by the incoming Mayor; - x) Election of Deputy Mayor (if the position is established); and - xi) Ceremonial motions. - d) The Councillor elected to the position of Mayor may make a commencement speech for up to 10 minutes outlining their vision for the Mayoral term. - e) The commencement speech may not address matters outside the powers of the Council, be derogatory, or be prejudicial to any person or the Council.
+- ii) Apologies; - iii) Oath of office (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - iv) Councillor Code of Conduct (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - v) - vi) Term of the Mayor and determination of the position of Deputy Mayor; - vii) Election of the Mayor; - viii) Presentation and commencement speech by the incoming Mayor; - ix) Election of Deputy Mayor (if the position is established); and - x) Ceremonial motions. - d) The Councillor elected to the position of Mayor may make a commencement speech for up to 10 minutes outlining their vision for the Mayoral term. - e) The commencement speech may not address matters outside the powers of the Council, be derogatory, or be prejudicial to any person or the Council.